Welcome to the 2023 Eco Awards sponsored by

-PECT’s annual Eco Awards is an opportunity for schools to come together and take part in practical hands-on activities to inspire new ideas and projects to take back to school.
+PECT’s annual Eco Awards is an opportunity for primary & secondary schools to come together and take part in practical hands-on activities to inspire new ideas and projects to take back to school.
 Accompanying staff will get to meet other providers and schools to further extend partnership working.

-This year’s event will be taking place at the Wildlife Haven Railworld on 26th May 2022 and will follow the same format as previous years, but will offer brand new and exciting activities.
-The positive feedback we have received from past Eco-Awards has demonstrated to us how valued the event is by both schools and students and so we are pleased to be back after last year’s cancellation.
+This year’s event will be taking place at the ARU Peterborough University on 25th May 2023 and will follow the same format as previous years, but will offer brand new and exciting activities.
+The positive feedback we have received from past Eco-Awards has demonstrated to us how valued the event is by both schools and students and so we are pleased to be back for another year.

 Please note, due to limited capacity schools are limited to 6 students and 2 accompanying staff.

 To secure your place, please complete the booking form below.
 Places are on a first-come, first-served basis.

 Showcase your school!

 We are celebrating all of our fantastic Eco Charter schools!
 Below highlights all of the fantastic work everyone has been up to.
 We are so proud of each and every one of you.
 Together we will build a greener future.

 “The Eco-warriors have been on a roll this year!
 From implementing crisp packet bins and working tirelessly in the sensory garden to finish the pond, this year they also converted the newsletter from paper to electronic and organised several litter-picking sessions”

 “We have been working in partnership with the WestRaven Community Garden to create a beautiful space for all.
 We enjoy activities in the garden area every day and utilise the space in the afternoons when we have children from Virtual School attending.
 We have worked with PECT recently in the Community Garden when the children from our school helped to construct a wildlife wall for insects and planted wildflower seeds”